SPoovathumkadavil/Syvio-Detrola/LIT/Puritanism/Neo-Classicism Nov 10.md

+Pathos - Emotion
+Ethos - Identity, Character
+Logos - Data, Logic Rationality

 1. Puritanism - 17-18th Century
 	1. John Winthrop
 	2. Johnathan Edwards
 	- Conservative, Christian People that came from Europe.
-All about fear.
+All about **fear**.
 Hand of god keeps you from hell.
+	- **Predestination**
-	- Predestination
+	- **Theocracy**

 - [The Age Of Reason] or [The American Enlightenment] - Neo-Classicism, through Romanticism.